For young children, unintentional injury is the leading cause of death. For seniors, tripping and falling is a major health risk.

-South County Fire has a number of programs to prevent common causes of injury.
+South County Fire has a number of programs to prevent common causes of serious injury:

 Children's bike helmets are available at all of our fire stations for a suggested donation of $7.
 Firefighters will also help adjust a helmet to fit your child's head.
 Children must be accompanied by an adult.